 That was the title of the lead segment of the Dr. Oz show on 12-11-12.
 While he occasionally presents some very helpful information (See my “home run” blog below), his typical audience has no idea what to believe.
-That’s because the information presented on Tuesday is likely to be contradicted a few days later.
+That’s because the information presented on Tuesday is likely to be contradicted on Wednesday or Thursday.

 But the sad part of this story is that millions of Americans take everything they hear on his show as fact—and that could sometimes be hazardous to their health.
 Confusion over clarity is not good for promoting health.
 But it is good for making money.

 So what about this new book, The Great Cholesterol Myth?
 Dr. Oz interviewed the two authors, a cardiologist and a doctor of nutrition and simply asked them questions.
 From their book’s description on Amazon, here are a few examples of things that Jonny Bowden and Stephen Sinatra covered in the interview:

 Myth–High cholesterol is the cause of heart disease.

 Fact–Cholesterol is only a minor player in the cascade of inflammation which is a cause of heart disease.

 Myth–High cholesterol is a predictor of heart attack.